Launch pricing - Get £50 off! Just £49.99 your first year. Use code nuhahyearlyLaunch pricing - Get £50 off!

 Quick answer

-Child Benefit pays £26.05 per week for your first child and £17.25 for additional children in 2026.
+Child Benefit pays £27.05 per week for your first child and £17.90 for each additional child from April 2026 (up from £26.05 and £17.25).
 According to Nuhah's resources guide, it is available to all parents regardless of income, though higher earners may pay some back through tax.

 What it is